awsdocs/amazon-codeguru-reviewer-user-guide/doc_source/security_iam_access-manage.md

 Identity\-based policies can be further categorized as *inline policies* or *managed policies*\.
 Inline policies are embedded directly into a single user, group, or role\.
 Managed policies are standalone policies that you can attach to multiple users, groups, and roles in your AWS account\.
 Managed policies include AWS managed policies and customer managed policies\.
 To learn how to choose between a managed policy or an inline policy, see [Choosing between managed policies and inline policies](https://docs.aws.amazon.com/IAM/latest/UserGuide/access_policies_managed-vs-inline.html#choosing-managed-or-inline) in the *IAM User Guide*\.

-## Resource\-based policies<a name="security_iam_access-manage-resource-based-policies"></a>

-Resource\-based policies are JSON policy documents that you attach to a resource\.
-Examples of resource\-based policies are IAM *role trust policies* and Amazon S3 *bucket policies*\.
-In services that support resource\-based policies, service administrators can use them to control access to a specific resource\.
-For the resource where the policy is attached, the policy defines what actions a specified principal can perform on that resource and under what conditions\.
-You must [specify a principal](https://docs.aws.amazon.com/IAM/latest/UserGuide/reference_policies_elements_principal.html) in a resource\-based policy\.
-Principals can include accounts, users, roles, federated users, or AWS services\.

-Resource\-based policies are inline policies that are located in that service\.
-You can't use AWS managed policies from IAM in a resource\-based policy\.

-## Access control lists \(ACLs\)<a name="security_iam_access-manage-acl"></a>

-Access control lists \(ACLs\) control which principals \(account members, users, or roles\) have permissions to access a resource\.
-ACLs are similar to resource\-based policies, although they do not use the JSON policy document format\.

-Amazon S3, AWS WAF, and Amazon VPC are examples of services that support ACLs\.
-To learn more about ACLs, see [Access control list \(ACL\) overview](https://docs.aws.amazon.com/AmazonS3/latest/dev/acl-overview.html) in the *Amazon Simple Storage Service Developer Guide*\.

 ## Other policy types<a name="security_iam_access-manage-other-policies"></a>

 AWS supports additional, less\-common policy types\.
 These policy types can set the maximum permissions granted to you by the more common policy types\.